-Please be advised that the New York State Unified Court System Office for Justice Initiatives has temporarily suspended all court-based volunteer lawyer programs.
+Please be advised that some of the New York State Unified Court System Office for Justice Initiatives’ volunteer attorney programs are now available online.

 Find Free LEGAL ASSISTANCE during the Coronavirus crisis by phone and online